ebdrup/json-schema-benchmark/README.md

 ## `json-model` failed tests

-json-model did not set default property in test &quot;invalid type for default, still valid when the invalid default is used&quot;

-json-model did not set default property in test &quot;invalid string value for default, still valid when the invalid default is used&quot;

 json-model could not instantiate with schema for &quot;valid definition&quot;.
 This is multiple tests failing. **This excludes this validator from performance tests** (Requests not enabled - try JsonModel.setRequestFunction(func):
 {&quot;method&quot;:&quot;GET&quot;,&quot;url&quot;:&quot;http:&#x2F;&#x2F;json-schema.org&#x2F;draft-04&#x2F;schema&quot;})